Ravenslofty/librecell/README.md

 ```sh
 librecell --help
 ```
-If this shows documentation of the `librecell` command, then things are fine.
+If this shows the documentation of the `librecell` command, then things are fine.
 Otherwise, the `PATH` environment variable needs to be updated to include `$HOME/.local/bin`.

 ```sh
 # Instead of executing this line each time it can be added to ~/.bashrc